 Is it for me?

-I am wholly committed to engaging with people who feel ready to acknowledge and work through (at their own pace) their lived emotional, psychological, and interpersonal difficulties.
-Some of my clients experience an often debilitating anxiety, distress, and sense of dread in their personal and/or occupational life.
+I am wholly committed to engaging with people who feel ready to work through (at their own pace) their particular emotional, psychological, and interpersonal difficulties.
+For example, some of my clients experience debilitating anxieties, distress, and a sense of dread in their personal and/or occupational life.

 My primary practice method is ‘psychodynamic counselling & psychotherapy’, however, during and beyond the assessment I am fluid and adaptive towards meeting the particular needs of each individual client.
-This means being receptive to and carefully drawing upon an array of techniques and psychological methods that honours each clients uniquely emergent Self.
+This means being receptive to and carefully drawing upon an array of techniques and psychological methods that honours each clients unique self.

 Psychodynamic Psychotherapy does not provide a ‘quick fix’.
 Rather, it is a deeply invested, committed and enduring process.
 Psychotherapy aims to increase your self-comprehension, challenge maladaptive coping mechanisms, lower psychic defences, and liberate ones self toward enabling more informed choices.

-Whilst I have a confident capacity to work with a range of psychic distress, I have some areas of specialisation which might be a particular focus for you as a potential client:
+Whilst I have a confident capacity to work with a range of psychic distress and challenges, I have some areas of specialisation which might be a particular focus for you as a potential client:

 - Social class identity – ‘transitioning’ from working-class roots, impostor syndrome, fitting in, shame, humiliation, classism.